For inquiries, comments, or suggestions, please fill out the form below.

 Mine was one of them.

 It was then I knew I wanted to create.
 There is nothing like the exhilarating feeling of creating new worlds that exist only in my head and bringing them to life.
+The realization that other people enjoyed my work, made the process even more special.

-My name is Cynthia De La Torre and I love all things weird, whimsical, creepy, and magical.
+My name is Cynthia De La Torre and I love all things weird, whimsical, and magical.
 My favorite time of year is Halloween – my home is covered in Halloween decor year-round.
 I love the magic and whimsy of Halloween.
 My love for pretending and imagining the impossible plays a huge role in the stories I write and the art I make.

 Being surrounded by strong, intelligent, and wonderful women has taught me the importance of representing women in books as who they truly are—the heroines.
 There should be more stories about strong, intelligent women who help change the world for the better.
 And stories about strong, sensitive men, who aren’t afraid to show their emotions and who respect women as their equals.
 I hope to help change the perception of women and men through my wonderfully flawed characters.